 Urban Agriculture Working Group

-The Urban Agriculture Working Group focuses on expanding gardens at schools, churches and other community settings and increasing access to fresh produce through pantry donations from gardens.
+The Urban Agriculture Working Group focuses on expanding gardens at schools, places of worship and other community settings and increasing access to fresh produce through pantry donations from gardens.

 Food Literacy Working Group